wcooley/docker-grouper/README.md

 # Upgrading from 2.3 to 2.4

-If upgrading from Grouper version 2.3 to 2.4, modifications will be needed in subject.properties and grouper-loaders.proprties.
+If upgrading from Grouper version 2.3 to 2.4 and using LDAP, modifications will be needed in subject.properties and grouper-loaders.proprties.
 Further details about this can be found at the following URL: https://spaces.at.internet2.edu/display/Grouper/vt-ldap+to+ldaptive+migration+for+LDAP+access

 Additional upgrade information can be found at the following URL: https://spaces.at.internet2.edu/display/Grouper/v2.4+Upgrade+Instructions+from+v2.3